-The Citywide Statement of Needs for Fiscal Years 2019 and 2020 (SON) is the latest in the series of annual reports mandated under Section 204 of the City Charter.
+The Citywide Statement of Needs for Fiscal Years 2020 and 2021 (SON) as compiled by the Department of City Planning (DCP).
+It is one of many annual reports required under Section 204 of the City Charter.

 This document is an important tool for aligning some of the Administration’s priorities – reducing inequalities, providing affordable housing, leveraging investments in neighborhood infrastructure and services – with agency capital projects and siting decisions that address community needs.
 Along with the Criteria for the Location of City Facilities (the Fair Share Criteria), also available on the Department’s website, the SON is part of a planning process in which communities are informed at the earliest possible stage of the City's needs for facilities and the specific criteria for selecting the locations of those facilities.

 The document is submitted for review to the City Council, the borough presidents, borough boards, and community boards.
 Within 90 days, the boards and the borough presidents may submit written comments to DCP, which subsequently shares these perspectives with the relevant city agencies, and also uses them to inform other relevant planning processes.
 During the same 90-day period, the borough presidents may propose locations for any new city facilities if the locations are consistent with the Criteria for the Location of City Facilities and with the specific siting criteria in the Statement of Needs.

 Comments and proposed locations for these facilities may be submitted to the Director of the Department of City Planning, 120 Broadway, New York, N.Y.
 10271, or at SON_DL@planning.nyc.gov, within 90 days of receipt of the Statement of Needs.